-A PIP is a payment made to an eligible PSS member who has incurred a permanent decrease in salary attributable to physical or mental incapacity.
-A loss of recognised allowances for medical reasons may also attract a PIP.
+A PIP is a payment made to an eligible member of CSS who has incurred a permanent decrease in salary attributable to physical or mental incapacity.

 Who is entitled to a PIP?

 An individual may be eligible for a PIP if their salary has been permanently decreased because they have been redeployed to a lower position or have reduced their hours, or a combination of both, due to a medical condition.